Choosing the Right Dog for You

 Please take a few moments to ask yourself and your family members the questions listed below.
 Your answers to these questions will guide you in your adoption decision.

-- Why do you want a dog?
-For a companion, to do dog sports with, a pet for the children, etc. Your reasons for wanting a dog will affect your choice.
+- For a companion, to do dog sports with, a pet for the children, etc. Your reasons for wanting a dog will affect your choice.

-- Age of the Dog: Are you in a situation where you have the time and patience to train a new puppy?
+- Are you in a situation where you have the time and patience to train a new puppy?
 Young puppies can be a lot of work.
 An adult dog often has had some training and what you see is what you get.
 The size and appearance of the dog is already determined.

 Adopting a dog is a major decision and a lifetime commitment to that animal.

 If you have any questions about adoption, please visit us at the Animal Services Agency during dog adoption hours.